 Before you contact the Office of Parking & Commuter Services regarding a damaged or non-functioning card, give your card to a Metrorail Station Manager for help.
 Your card may have become “inverted” by failure to “tap out” of the rail system properly.
 Please be sure to “tap in“ and “tap out” to complete your trip.

-Doctoral students living outside of the District of Columbia metropolitan area must contact their faculty advisor to apply for a fee waiver from Student Accounts.
+Doctoral students living outside of the Metro service area must contact their faculty advisor to apply for a fee waiver from Student Accounts.

 - Fall 2018: August 17 - December 30, 2018